Anon11110/Mobile-3D-Gaussian-Splatting/rhi/docs/RHI_DESIGN.md

 A key feature of this architecture is ensuring that resources are not destroyed while the GPU is still using them.
 This is achieved through a deferred destruction mechanism.

 - **Internal References**: When a resource is used in a command list (e.g., binding a vertex buffer), the command list creates an internal `RefCntPtr` reference to that resource.
 This keeps the resource alive at least until the GPU has finished executing that command list.
-- **Frame Retirement**: The `IRHIDevice` interface provides a `RetireCompletedFrame()` method.
+-**Frame Retirement (TODO)**: The `IRHIDevice` interface provides a `RetireCompletedFrame()` method .
 This method should be called once per frame (typically after `Present()`).
 Its job is to identify command lists that the GPU has finished executing and release the internal references they hold.
 Once all references to a resource are released, it is safely destroyed.

 This system enables a powerful "fire-and-forget" pattern, where resources can be created in a local scope, used for rendering, and allowed to go out of scope without causing GPU crashes.
 The RHI guarantees they will be kept alive until execution is complete.